 Chris Bumstead is from Ottawa, Canada.

-He was introduced to bodybuilding through his sister’s boyfriend (now husband) Iain Valliere, who is also an IFBB Professional bodybuilder.
-Valliere saw potential in Bumstead and helped him to prepare for his competition in 2014, when he was just 19 years old.
+He was introduced to bodybuilding through his brother-in-law), the recently retired Iain Valliere, who led an astounding career as an IFBB Professional Open Pro.
+Valliere saw potential in Bumstead and helped him prepare for his competition in 2014 when he was just 19 years old.
 Valliere helped Bumstead find success through several Olympia victories.
 He credits Valliere not only as a crucial mentor but as a protector who sought to look after his health in a sport strife with dangers.

-Bumstead really found his home in the Classic Physique division and it seems he wouldn’t want to be anywhere else despite frequent calls to see him test his resolve in Men’s Open.
+Bumstead found his home in the Classic Physique division and it seems he wouldn’t want to be anywhere else despite frequent calls to see him test his resolve in Men’s Open.

 “Physique wise switching to the Classic division drove my passion through the roof, thinking now of symmetry aesthetics and portraying it all as a form of art through posing is such a different dynamic than just trying to be huge.”